lrug/lrug.org/source/meetings/2021/march/index.html.md

 > Oh, and the only open-source implementation is in Java, so Java’s type system is
 > in the mix.
 >
 > I’ll look at a couple of cases where the different approaches and
 > assumptions of Ruby and XDM (and Java, which just can’t help sticking
 > its nose in) interact in an interesting way.

+{::coverage year="2021" month="march" talk="data-as-a-foreign-language" /}

 ### Sundae Club: Livestreaming Ruby on Rails

 [Max Shelley](https://www.twitter.com/maxshelley):

 > I host a [weekly livestream](https://www.youtube.com/c/sundaeclub) where
 > each week I work on a Ruby on Rails app and, along with those watching, we
 > plan then build different features and discuss different possible
 > approaches.
 It’s casual, aimed very loosely at learners, hopefully useful
 > and receives positive feedback from those that watch or interact.
 >
 > When I mention livestreaming to others, they’re often interested in how it
 > works, what I get from doing it, what those who interact with the streams
 > get out of it and how they could potentially get involved in streaming.
 > This talk aims to answer those questions, along with any others you may
 > have, come and say hello!

+{::coverage year="2021" month="march" talk="sundae-club" /}

 ## Afterwards